Vyral/base-template/_posts/2018-08-02-18-questions-to-ask-when-shopping-for-a-real-estate-agent.md

 youtube_code:
 ---

-If you are looking to buy or sell a home, you’ll probably want to not only find the best agent for our needs, but one with integrity and one that knows the ropes.&nbsp; They don’t have to be your best friend, but they should be someone that you genuinely like—because you’ll be spending a lot of time with them.&nbsp;
+If you are looking to buy or sell a home, you’ll probably want to not only find the best agent for our needs, but one with integrity and one that knows the ropes.
+They don’t have to be your best friend, but they should be someone that you genuinely like—because you’ll be spending a lot of time with them.

-Start with recommendations from family and friends.&nbsp; Ask what they liked about them.&nbsp; What they didn’t like.&nbsp; And then take it one step further— spend about 30-45 minutes and ask them these questions!
+Start with recommendations from family and friends.
+Ask what they liked about them.
+What they didn’t like.
+And then take it one step further— spend about 30-45 minutes and ask them these questions!

-1. How long have you been selling residential real estate?&nbsp;
+1. How long have you been selling residential real estate?

 2. Is it your full-time job?